gemini3d/gemini3d/Readme.md

 The prerequisite packages used by the CI and typically by devs/users are seen in [requirements.json](./requirements.json)

 1. Install Gemini3D prerequisite libraries.
-This is a one-time process used by any Gemini3D builds you do (or other programs):
+This is a one-time process used by any Gemini3D builds you do (or other programs).
+If your Python is too old, it will also install a local Python interpreter.

   ```sh
   git clone https://github.com/gemini3d/external.git